 If you have rectal bleeding or abdominal pain, don’t put off diagnostic screening for polyps.
-At Digestive Disease Care, with offices throughout New York in East Setauket, Mineola, Lake Success, and Hicksville in Long Island, and Jamaica and Forest Hills in Queens, the skilled gastroenterology team offers comprehensive care for bothersome polyps.
+At Digestive Disease Care, with offices throughout New York in Babylon, East Setauket, Mineola, Lake Success, and Jericho in Long Island, and Jamaica and Forest Hills in Queens, the skilled gastroenterology team offers comprehensive care for bothersome polyps.
 They work with the experts at New Hyde Park Endoscopy on Long Island in Lake Success, New York, to provide accurate diagnostic testing, biopsies, and treatment services to protect the health of your colon and reduce your risk for cancer.
 Schedule an evaluation for polyps by calling Digestive Disease Care or by booking an appointment online today.

 Polyps are abnormal tissue growths that can appear raised or flat bumps.
 Polyps can grow on several areas of the body, including your colon, or large intestine, the tube at the end of your digestive tract that makes and stores stool.

 While many polyps are harmless and cause no symptoms, some polyps can grow large enough to disrupt the function of your colon.
 Polyps can also become malignant, and some with polyps can be at increased risk for colon cancer.

 You can have polyps without any symptoms.
 You should schedule diagnostic testing at Digestive Disease Care as soon as possible if you develop symptoms like:

 Diarrhea or constipation lasting longer than a week also requires diagnostic testing.

 The team at Digestive Disease Care provides comprehensive care for troublesome polyps at New Hyde Park Endoscopy, a new ambulatory endoscopic surgery center on Long Island in Lake Success, New York.
 The accredited facility exceeds nationally recognized standards for personalized care and patient safety.